 - Take your seizure medication(s) as prescribed.
 If you forget a dose, take it, unless it’s almost time for your next dose.
 If it’s time for your next dose, skip the dose you missed and keep your regular schedule.
 Don’t double your dose or take extra medication.

 - Don’t stop taking your medication(s) unless your healthcare provider tells you to stop, even if you haven’t had a seizure or if you feel better.

-- Some over-the-counter and prescribed medications may interact with seizure medications or make it more likely for you to have a seizure.
+- Some over-the-counter (medication you get without a prescription) and prescribed medications may interact with seizure medications or make it more likely for you to have a seizure.
 It’s important for you to tell your healthcare provider about all medications you’re taking.

 - Some herbal remedies and supplements can lower your seizure threshold (make you more likely to have a seizure) or change the blood level of your seizure medications.
 Discuss any herbal remedies or supplements that you’re taking with your healthcare provider.

-- If you’re a female of childbearing age, discuss contraception (birth control) with your healthcare provider.
+- If you’re a female, discuss contraception (birth control) with your healthcare provider.
 Some seizure medications may make your oral contraceptives (birth control pill) less effective.

 - Call your healthcare provider if you have any questions or concerns.